dzucconi/use-audiate/README.md

 ## Why should I use this?

 * You have an app that autoplays audio immediately and want to give some indication to the user.
-* You want to present a UI element that when tapped enables audio and begins playback.
+* You touch devices to be detected and present a UI element that when tapped enables audio and begins playback.

 ## Usage